simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

     && cd .. && rm -rf project
 ```

-This optimization technique ensures that temporary files, such as source code, are not retained in the final Docker image, contributing to a more efficient and streamlined container.
+This optimization technique ensures that temporary files, such as source code, aren't retained in the final Docker image, contributing to a more efficient and simplified container.
 ______

 ### **Enhance Docker Image Efficiency with Squash Image Layers**

 When it comes to **Docker Image Optimization**, the `docker-squash` tool emerges as a powerful ally.
-This Python-based utility offers a seamless way to drastically reduce Docker image size.
+This Python-based utility offers a smooth way to drastically reduce Docker image size.
 The magic happens by compressing the last N layers of an image into a single layer, effectively eliminating any redundant files or folders that might have been created and then deleted in previous layers.
 Squashing, as a technique, shines, especially when dealing with legacy images.

 Here's how you can leverage the `docker-squash` tool to enhance Docker image efficiency:

 1. **Identify Inefficient Layers**: Before squashing, you need to pinpoint which layers of your Docker image need optimization.
 You can achieve this by using the `docker history <imagename>` command or employing handy tools like `dive` that analyze layer efficiency.

-2. **Streamline and Shrink**: Once you've identified the culprits, the `docker-squash` tool comes into play.
-It consolidates those layers, removing any unnecessary baggage and streamlining your Docker image.
+2. **simplify and Shrink**: Once you've identified the culprits, the `docker-squash` tool comes into play.
+It consolidates those layers, removing any unnecessary baggage and simplifying your Docker image.

 Example Docker Image Squashing Command: